 In 1893, Strachey leaves Santa Monica (to grow olives in Escondido) and the tract is not developed.
 In 1903, Strachey sells the property and moves with his family to Canada.

-In 1903, Stoneham, Page, Churchill re-subdivided the property as the Stoneham Tract.
+In 1903, Stoneham, Page, and Churchill re-subdivided the property as the Stoneham Tract.